dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 * Allocate a physical page for the `vmm_pt_root` pointer (at this point a function to do that should be present)
 * Map the phyiscal address into the virtual address `vmm_pt_root`.

+It is important to keep in mind that the all the addresses must be page aligned.

 ## Allocating Objects

 Now we know what a VM object is, let's look at how we're going to create them.